TritonDataCenter/sdc-cloudapi/docs/index.md

-ResourceNotFound     | If `:login` does not exist InsufficientCapacity | There isn't enough capacity in this datacenter InvalidArgument      | If one of the input parameters was invalid
+ResourceNotFound     | If `:login` does not exist InsufficientCapacity | There isn't enough capacity in this datacenter InvalidArgument      | If one of the input parameters was invalid MissingParameter     | If one of the input parameters was missing

 ### CLI Command